zuplo/docs/docs/articles/zone-cache.md

 ```

 When writing to the cache the `data` parameters will be JSON serialized.
 If your
-data does not serialize cleanly to JSON (like the `Headers` object does not) you
+data doesn't serialize cleanly to JSON (like the `Headers` object doesn't) you
 won't be able to read your data back/

 ## Deleting from the Cache